Frost damage to flowers has occurred in the last week to some fields.

 Please see the pictures and notes below, to determine what is the cause of your problem.
 Disease recommendations are in the "Disease Control Guide for Wild Blueberries (revised 2010) Publication 219.

-mage to Flowers
+Frost Damage to Flowers

 - Closed flowers are not affected as much